zwily/typus/README.markdown

 Usually a Typus plugin contains `models`, `controllers` & `views.`.
 The plugin will have a `init.rb` which will merge the load paths for those folders.

+## Typus & SSL

+You can use SSL on Typus.
+To enable it update the initializer.

+    Typus::Configuration.options[:ssl] = true

+Remember to install the `ssl_requirement` plugin to be able to use this feature.

+    $ script/plugin install git://github.com/rails/ssl_requirement.git

 ## Acknowledgments